upmaru/memovee-tama/tmdb-movie-browsing/querying.md

 To generate a high-quality Elasticsearch query with a natural language query:
 1. **Create Short, Keyword-Focused Queries**:
   - Keep queries SHORT and SUCCINCT - focus on the strongest 3-5 keywords that capture the user's intent
+  - **Preserve the user's exact phrasing and key concepts** - maintain the integrity of how they describe what they want
   - Use the most relevant keywords and phrases that will match well with movie descriptions
-  - Avoid unnecessary words like "movies that" or "films about" - focus on the core concepts
+  - Include the user's specific phrases when they're descriptive and searchable
+  - **Example**: For "movies that take place in someone's mind" → `"in the mind subconscious mental landscape"`
-  - For example, if the user inputs "movies that take place in the sea or the ocean," the query should be "sea ocean underwater maritime"
+  - **Example**: For "movies that take place in the sea or the ocean" → `"in the sea ocean underwater maritime"`
+  - Avoid unnecessary connector words like "movies that" or "films about" but keep meaningful phrases

 2. **Movie Titles in Queries - Conditional Usage**:
   - **INCLUDE** specific movie titles ONLY if the user explicitly mentions them in their query